gameranonymous/frontend/index.md

 layout: base
 ---

-Gamer Anonymous is a co-operative of gamers who want to create a nicer, more inclusive gaming community.
+Gamer Anonymous is a co-operative of people who want to create a nicer, more inclusive gaming community.

+Gamer Anonymous is not a clan, tribe or clique.

 ## The Plan